south-lacrosse/www-dev/docs/development-help.md

 ### Stashing

-* `git stash` stash the changes in a dirty working directory away, so you can do things like switch to another branch
+* `git stash [-m message]` stash the changes in a dirty working directory away, so you can do things like switch to another branch
 * `git stash pop` restore the stashed changes, and remove from the stash list
 * `git stash apply` restore the stashed changes, but leaves on the stash
 * `git stash list` see what's stashed